anupamdev/booknotes/java/java-concurrency-in-practice/chapter-04/README.md

 Synchronization policy - the mechanism of choice for managing thread-safety.
 E.g. locking, immutability, thread-confinement, etc.

 ## Gathering synchronization requirements
 When designing a class for thread-safety, one must first understand a class's invariants.
+They must old under conccurent access.

+Examples of invariants:
+ - Many classes have invariants that identify certain states as valid or invalid
+ - valid state transitions from one value to another.
+When the state is derived from the current state, the op is necessarily a compound action.

 An example is a `NumberRange` class with a lower and upper bound.
 An invariant of that class is that the lower bound cannot be greater than the upper bound.
 To ensure thread-safety, compound actions involving updating the bounds need to be made atomic.

 On the other hand, if there is a field whose value doesn't depend on its own state, synchronization can be relaxed to achieve better performance.

-But in sum, one must understand a class' invariants first, before designing it for thread-safety.
+But in sum, one must understand a class' invariants and post conditions first, before designing it for thread-safety.

 ## State-dependent operations